Lost in Austen: Critical reception

 Lost in Austen was well received by the press throughout its run.
 Lost in Austen was the subject of various blogs, including a series by Sarah Dempster writing online in The Guardian.

 Reviewing the first episode of the four-parter, a Times writer described Lost in Austen as "a funny, clever breeze".
 James Walton of The Daily Telegraph noted that "it does triumphantly achieve its main aim of being enormously good-natured fun."

 The Guardian's reviewer wrote "I loved it".
 Hermione Eyre in The Independent on Sunday wrote "This a sweet and foamy guilty pleasure, the advocaat on the TV cocktail list."

 Reviewing episode two, Nancy Banks-Smith in The Guardian wrote it was "Amazingly good for ITV.
 Surely some mistake here?".
 Under the headline "creative revival is not enough to reverse ITV's historic low", Janine Gibson wrote in The Guardian that the show is "flawed, but ambitious; a big ask, but answered with verve; polarising and a bit controversial.
 It is, in short, the sort of thing we've come to expect of BBC1".
 Reviewing episode three, Tim Teeman in The Times wrote "it was fun to have Amanda ask Mr Darcy to emerge from the water so that she could indulge a fantasy she had only read on the page".

 Reviewing the final episode, Tim Teeman in The Times continued his praise, giving the show five stars.
 Readers of the Media Guardian voted Lost in Austen their 16th favourite TV show of 2008, the first time an ITV drama has made the poll.

-Movie
+Planned movie version

 On 11 February 2009, The Guardian newspaper reported that a movie version of the series was under development.
-Oscar-winning director Sam Mendes is attached as an executive producer.
+Oscar-winning director Sam Mendes was attached as an executive producer.
 Nora Ephron was working on the project at the time of her death in 2012.
-Two years after Ephron's passing, Carrie Brownstein was tapped to finish the rest of the script.
+Two years after Ephron's death, Carrie Brownstein was asked to finish the script.

-The four parts of the miniseries were put together into a movie and released on DVD.
-The North American version differs in that the scene with Amanda Price singing "Downtown" was eliminated as was a ringtone using the music from the 1995 BBC version of Pride and Prejudice.
+The four parts of the miniseries were put together as a movie and released on DVD.
+The North American version differs in that the scene with Amanda Price singing "Downtown" was eliminated, as was a ringtone using the music from the 1995 BBC version of Pride and Prejudice.